Scope and rates

 - information that the customer is likely to pay VAT by a reference to the relevant EU provision, the relevant Danish provision or just reverse charge.

 Yes.
-The invoice's authenticity of origin and the integrity of its contents must be ensured.
+The authenticity of origin the integrity of the content and the legibility of the invoice must be ensured.

 Yes, provided the supplier has reached an agreement with your customer before doing so.